Achievable logoAchievable logo

 • Corresponding angles are in the same position on each parallel line and are always equal.

-• Alternate interior angles are inside the parallel lines but on opposite sides of the transversal and are always equal.
+• Alternate interior angles are inside the parallel lines on opposite sides of the transversal and are always equal.

-• Alternate exterior angles are outside the parallel lines but on opposite sides of the transversal and are always equal.
+• Alternate exterior angles are outside the parallel lines on opposite sides of the transversal and are always equal.

 • Same-side interior angles are inside the parallel lines on the same side of the transversal and always add up to 180∘ (supplementary).